 Astilbe is a fantastic flowering plant for hard to fill parts of the garden.
 It prefers shade and moist, loamy soil, meaning it can go in those areas where other plants often languish.
 Unlike the ferns and mosses you might normally plant there, however, astilbe also produces vibrant, beautiful fronds of flowers, bringing color to those dark areas.

 What’s more, the fronds will dry and last into the winter, making for an even more welcome splash of color.
-But how can you make sure you’re getting the most out of your astilbe blooms?
+How can you make sure you’re getting the most out of your astilbe blooms though?
 Keep reading to learn more about how to fertilize astilbe plants.

 Fertilizer for Astilbe Plants